mark-meyer/startherecms/docs/faq.rst

 **How can I create my own version of this website?**
     Follow our simple :doc:`Quickstart guide <quickstart>`

+**What's this checklist section for?**
+    The checklist feature lets a user keep track of the pages they want to print out after their browsing session at the computer.
+Learn more about the feature :ref:`here. <checklist>`

 **How can I add a user to add content to the website pages?**
     Our :doc:`content contributors page <tutorial/content_contributors>` will show you how!